 \subsection{Entangled states}

 For every pure entangled state the ellipsoid coincides with the Bloch sphere.
-When the state is mixed and entangled, the ellipsoid does not satisfy the tetrahedral condition because, loosely speaking, the ellipsoid is either \emph{too big} (with volume $V \ge V_\star > 0$ ) or \emph{too near} (large $c$) to the surface of the Bloch sphere, see figure \ref{entangled}.
+When the state is mixed and entangled, the ellipsoid does not satisfy the tetrahedral condition because, loosely speaking, the ellipsoid is either \emph{too big} (with volume $V \ge V_\star$, where $V_\star$ is the largest separable volume $4\pi/81$) or \emph{too near} (large $c$) to the surface of the Bloch sphere, see figure \ref{entangled}.
 Every entangled state is completely steerable.